KawaiiBone/Reseach-topic-Environment-Query-System-EQS/README.md

 But the down side with this is, is that it requires you to get there at the late stage of the game.
+For the feature to be working well.